Facts About Sex Offender Registration

 What Sex Offenders Can’t Do

 The list of prohibited activities for registered sex offenders is very long and comprehensive.
-Sex offender registration means that a person has been deemed to be a potential danger to others.
+Being registered signifies that an individual has been assessed to have potential risks.
 Some of the things that a registered sex offender isn’t allowed to do include: